 The qualification is made up of three components.
-There is one non-examined component (30%) and one moderated examined unit (30%).
-There is a final written exam at the end of the course (40%).
+There is one non-examined practical component (30%) and one moderated examined practical unit (30%).
+There is a final written examination at the end of the course (40%).

 Theory and practical work will be integrated throughout the course and all the work studied will be explored practically.